 See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flour blends.

 This gf cornbread gets its perfect fluffy, moist texture with the use of a dairy-free sour cream.
 Kite Hill Sour Cream Alternative is my favorite one.
-I have also used Follow your Heart and Forager vegan sour creams with good results.
+I have also used Follow your Heart vegan sour cream with good results.

-Earth Balance Vegan Buttery Sticks are the best butter alternative.
+Miyoko’s Vegan Cultured Butter and Earth Balance Vegan Buttery Sticks are the best butter alternatives.
 I have recently been able to find an unsalted version which is so helpful for baking!
 If you use a salted version, reduce the salt in the recipe to 1/2 tsp.

 Gluten-Free Dairy-Free Cornbread